 (A) Pocket Colposcope.

-(B) Representative acetic acid images acquired with a standard-of-care and Pocket Colposcope.
 (C) The Pocket Colposcope has been validated against standard of care on more than 1,000 women at hospitals in various partner sites.
 Numbers represent the number of women screened with the Pocket colposcope at each site.

 When the high-quality images obtained with the Pocket colposcope are coupled with machine learning algorithms, expert colposcopy can be implemented at the point-of-care setting, enabling community health providers in the front lines to be able to make effective decisions that maximize value and minimize cost.
 We have demonstrated how effective this strategy can be using a machine-learning framework trained on images of the cervix obtained with the Pocket Colposcope.
 With increases in computational power, complex machine learning algorithms can now be easily run on a variety of portable devices, including smart phones and tablets, making it easy to envision how a smart phone coupled with the Pocket Colposcope would truly bring cervical cancer screening and/or diagnosis into the hands of community health providers.